-We will use the regulatory element - target gene pairs to connect the non-coding variants into a variety of networks -- e.g. regulatory network, metabolic pathways, etc. We know that disruption of highly connected genes or their regulatory elements is more likely to be deleterious [56, 58].
+We will use the regulatory-element-target-gene pairs to connect the non-coding variants into a variety of networks -- e.g. regulatory network, metabolic pathways, etc. We know that disruption of highly connected genes or their regulatory elements is more likely to be deleterious [56, 58].
 For each non-coding variant, we will calculate scaled network centrality (compute the percentile after ordering centralities of all genes in a particular network) of the associated gene in various networks.
 If the associated gene participates in multiple networks, we will use the maximum network centrality as the disruptive measure of the variant.
 In addition to hubs, we will also prioritize based on bottlenecks and positions at the top of hierarchies [46].
-We will make the scheme flexible so it can integrate user-supplied networks.

 Moreover, the interpretation of the functional impact of variants can be enhanced if the function of its target protein-coding genes is known.
-We will incorporate prior knowledge of genes, such as known cancer-driver genes [83] and actionable genes (‘druggable’ genes) [84] into our annotation scheme.
+We will incorporate prior knowledge of genes, such as known cancer-driver genes [83] and actionable ('druggable’) genes [84] into our annotation scheme.
 We will also make the scheme flexible so it can integrate gene expression studies in cancer cases vs controls to increase predictive power for identification of functional variants (e.g. using DESeq[85]).

-D-1-b-iii Detailed variant prioritization for ncRNAs
+D-1-b-iii Detailed variant prioritization for ncRNAs, done in a similar fashion to TF binding sites

 The original FunSeq focused on TF binding sites.
 Here, we will expand FunSeq to better prioritize variants in ncRNAs, in a parallel fashion to what we have done for binding sites.
 We will first prioritize ncRNAs based on their within-human selection pressure and conservation across multiple species, identifying sensitive regions.
 For within-human selection, we will prioritize annotations showing higher nucleotide diversity and fraction of rare variants [77].
-We will look at GERP scores [86] for inter-species conservation.
+We will use GERP scores [86] for inter-species conservation.
 We will divide ncRNA annotations according to their subcategories, expression levels, and specificity of expression in cell lines.
 We will take into account subcategories including transfer RNAs, miRNAs, 5S ribosomal RNAs, small nucleolar RNAs, small nuclear RNAs, and long non-coding RNA.
 Expression levels of ncRNAs will be obtained from the ENCODE where RNAseq was performed on dozens of cell lines [87].
-We will prioritize ncRNAs that have higher expression levels and those that are ubiquitously expressed in many cell lines.
+We will prioritize ncRNAs that have higher expression levels and those that are ubiquitously expressed across many cell lines.

-Furthermore, we will annotate genomic variants with secondary structures of ncRNAs.
-Our preliminary data have shown that more rigid structures, such as stem regions, are under stronger selection pressure, and that those variants that incur a larger free energy change of the structures tend to be rarer in the human populations.
-We will also quantify the stabilizing or destabilizing effects of mutations on the RNA structure by computing the difference in folding free energy changes of the RNA before and after the introduction of the mutation.
+Furthermore, we will annotate genomic variants with ncRNA secondary structure.
+Our preliminary data have shown that more rigid structures, such as stem loops, are under stronger selection pressure, and that variants that incur a larger free energy change structurally tend to be rarer in the human populations.
+We will quantify the stabilizing or destabilizing effects of mutations on the RNA structure by computing the difference in folding free energy changes of the RNA before and after the introduction of the mutation.
 RNA secondary structures will be predicted using RNAshapes [88].
-After we do this, we will be able to define RNA-disruptive variants analogously to how LOF variants are defined for coding regions or motif-breakers are defined for TF binding: we will define variants that disrupt secondary structures of ncRNAs as those that no longer form a complementary base-pairing or a wobble base-pairing when mutated - again the correct identification of the ancestral allele will be important here.
+After we do this, we will be able to define RNA-disruptive variants analogously to how LOF variants are defined for coding regions or motif-breakers, for TF binding: we will define variants disrupting secondary structures of ncRNAs as those no longer forming complementary (or wobble) base-pairs when mutated.
+Again the correct identification of the ancestral allele will be important here.